The National Assembly’s Remuneration Board have taken action to address Wales’ crippling shortage of wankers.

 “Ah.
 Didn’t think of that.
 Still, we listened to the people.”

 “Didn’t you : 1.
 Get lots of angry e-mails saying it was a bad idea.
-2. See the idea rejected by each party leader – including the First Minister – and the trade unions.
+2. Have the idea rejected by each party leader – including the First Minister – and the trade unions.
 3. Ensure negative comment in many Welsh media outlets?”

 For AMs, a pious fervour overcame them, as they heed lessons from the Ancient Order of Dai the Ingratiator and his medieval pamphlet Damned If Thou Doest; Damned If Thou Doeth Not.